About Elixirgen Scientific, LLC

 Elixirgen Scientific, LLC is located in the Science + Technology Park at Johns Hopkins in Baltimore, an ideal research environment that allows Elixirgen Scientific’s scientists to conduct research at state-of-the-art facilities.

 Chief Executive Officer – Bumpei Noda joined Elixirgen Scientific, LLC as a CEO.
 He has been responsible for business development, marketing, sales, and funding for further business growth and acceleration.
 Bumpei has worked for McKinsey and Company Inc., a global management consulting firm and ngmoco, LLC, a mobile application developer.
 He led strategy projects for pharmaceutical and chemical industry clients in the consulting firm and utilized such experience with strategic mindset for exponential growth on mobile business by managing global talents.

-Chief Scientific Advisor – Minoru S.H.
+Founder and Chief Scientific Officer – Minoru S.H.
 Ko, M.D., Ph.D. is currently Professor and Chair at the Department of Systems Medicine, Keio University School of Medicine.
 He also worked as Senior Investigator (tenured) and Section Chief for nearly 15 years at the National Institute on Aging, a division of the National Institutes of Health.
 He has published more than 150 peer-reviewed scientific articles and more than 20 other articles and book chapters, including a “Stem Cell Biology” chapter of Harrison’s Principles of Internal Medicine (17th, 18th, 19th editions).
 He brings more than 30 years of experience in stem cell biology, genetics, molecular and cell biology, and systems biology.